TensorNetwork/tensornetwork.org/src/software/index.md

   structured tensors, such as Tucker format, and others.
 Tensors can be manipulated using MATLAB's object-oriented features.

+* <a href="https://github.com/ValeevGroup/tiledarray">TiledArray</a> (C++)<br/>
+  TiledArray is a massively-parallel, block-sparse tensor framework written in C++.
+  It is a scalable, block-sparse tensor framework for rapid composition of high-performance tensor arithmetic, appearing for example in many-body quantum mechanics.
+It allows users to compose tensor expressions of arbitrary complexity in native C++ code that closely resembles the standard mathematical notation.
+The framework is designed to scale from a single multicore computer to a massive distributed-memory multiprocessor.

 * <a href="https://github.com/jemisjoky/TorchMPS">TorchMPS</a> (Python)<br/>
   TorchMPS is a framework for working with matrix product state (also known as MPS or tensor train) models within Pytorch.
 Our MPS models are written as